I-69 Ohio River Crossing

-The Interstate 69 Ohio River Crossing (I-69 ORX) is a planned bridge to carry the planned Interstate 69 (I-69) extension over the Ohio River between Evansville, Indiana, and Henderson, Kentucky.
+The I-69 Ohio River Crossing (I-69 ORX) is a planned bridge to carry the planned Interstate 69 (I-69) extension over the Ohio River between Evansville, Indiana, and Henderson, Kentucky.
 The bridge and its approach roadways make up a portion of Segment of Independent Utility 4 (SIU 4) of the I-69 corridor from Michigan to Texas.
-It will be built approximately 1.62 miles upstream of the existing Bi-State Vietnam Gold Star Bridges carrying U.S. Route 41 (US 41), at a point just downstream from where the Green River flows into the Ohio.
+It will be built approximately 1.62 miles upstream of the existing Bi-State Vietnam Gold Star Bridges carrying U.S. Route 41 (US 41), and at a point just downstream from where the Green River flows into the Ohio.

 Description

 The I-69 ORX will be constructed about 1.62 mi east (upstream) of the existing US 41 Bi-State Vietnam Gold Star Bridges linking Evansville, Indiana, with Henderson, Kentucky.
 The northern approach to the bridge will tie into the existing I-69 in Indiana (formerly I-164) freeway between Green River Road and Weinbach Avenue along Evansville's southeast side.
 On the Kentucky side, the southern approach is planned to tie into I-69 in Kentucky (formerly the Pennyrile Parkway) at the interchange with the Henderson Bypass (US 41/KY 425).
 No interchanges are planned on the Indiana approach, which will largely consist of a 2-3 mile long causeway across the floodplain, while interchanges with the Audubon Parkway and US 60 are planned on the Kentucky approach.
 The I-69 ORX project has been divided into three sections: